Interactive audio sculpture - inculding Beethoven’s canon Das Schweigen (Silence) and Das Reden (Speech)

-The Silence: learn to be silent, friend.
-Speech is like silver, but silence at the right time is pure gold.
+Silence: Learn to keep silence, o friend.
+Speech is like silver but silence at the right time is pure gold.

-The Speech: Speaking about a friend.
+Speech: Speak, if you are concerned for a friend.
 Speak, speak, to say beautiful things to a beautiful woman.

 What do Ludwig von Beethoven and Joseph Beuys have in common?

-On the occasion of the Beethoven year 2020 and the Beuys year 2021, Iris Hoppe developed the interactive audio sculpture sense of balance, in which she performed the humanistic and at the same time humorous songs The Silence and The Speech by Ludwig von Beethoven (3-voices canons, Lyricist Johann Gottfried Herder, 1815) - and uses the rabbit fur that Beuys often uses as a seat pad for the seesaw.
+On the occasion of the Beethoven year 2020 and the Beuys year 2021, Iris Hoppe developed the interactive audio sculpture Sense of Balance, in which she performed the humanistic and at the same time humorous songs Silence and Speech by Ludwig von Beethoven (3-voices canons, Lyricist Johann Gottfried Herder, 1815) - and uses the rabbit fur that Beuys often uses as a seat pad for the seesaw.

 Try it yourself!

-The construction of the seesaw was realized with great support from Ralf Bormann (woodwork) and Peter Ermisch (electrics).
+The construction of the seesaw was realized with great support from Ralf Borrmann (woodwork) and Peter Ermisch (electrics).

 Funded by an artist grant of the Ministry of Culture and Science of the State of North Rhine-Westphalia, DE.